Node.js REPL, Inspector, Watch Mode, and SEA

 The inspector is Node's debugging interface to the V8 inspector backend.
 It exposes runtime state through the Inspector Protocol, a JSON message protocol used by debugger frontends and programmatic clients.

-The startup variants change when user code runs:
+The startup variants decide when your application code begins running -

 node --inspect app.js